jadapressman/New-Component/doc/02-component-proof-of-concept/02-component-proof-of-concept.md

 > to create a new design.
 In you do end up picking one at random, you should
 > disclose that here as well.

-I am selecting the playlist component over the others
+I am selecting the playlist component over the others because it seems that it makes the most sense to implement in the OSU dicipline.
+I am also more passionate about this one as it was teh first one I thought of.
+This one also is easier to implement because the other designs while intersting are more difficult because of the porblems they introduce.
+Like what representation am I making the calculator because nothing makes complete sense and it would be hard to do so.
+Also with the mood tracker it lacks layerability and I think that is what would make it difficult.
+That is why I picked the music player.

 > Once you've argued your choice of design, make a branch in your new repo called
 > something like `proof-of-concept`.
 There are many ways to do this, but my